dantelepoole/transductx/README.md

 ### predicate(...*filters*)

-Return a transformer that is recognized by other functions in the `transductx` package as a filter transformer instead of a regular transformer, i.e. a function that does not transform values but that either includes or omits them based on whether one or more predicates.
+Return a transformer that is recognized by `transduce()` as a filter transformer instead of a regular transformer, i.e. a function that does not transform values but that tells `transduce()` to either include or omit a value.

-Each *filter* should be a function that accepts a single argument and returns a boolish value to indicate whether or not its argument matches some condition, thus indicating to `transduce()` whether or not that value should be included or omitted from the transduction.
+Each *filter* should be a function that accepts a single argument and returns a boolean to indicate whether or not its argument value should be included or omitted from the transduction.

 > Failing to passing a filter *transformer* to `predicate()` prior to transducing will cause `transduce()` to produce
 > incorrect results. `predicate()` allows `transduce()` to recognize a *transformer* as a filter transformation rather
 > than a regular transformation.
+>
-Likewise, passing a regular *transformer* to `predicate()` will also cause
-> `transduce()` to produce incorrect results.
+> Likewise, passing a regular *transformer* to `predicate()` will also cause `transduce()` to produce incorrect results.
+> So make sure to only pass filter functions to `predicate()`, not regular functions. `predicate()` can't tell the
+> difference, so it will accept either.

-See the example code for `transduce()` above for an illustration of `predicate()` in practice.
+See the sample code for `transduce()` above for an example of `predicate()` in action.

-If more than one *filter* is provided, the return function will include a value if and only if each *filter* accepts the value (returns a truthy return value for that value).
-If any *filter* rejects the value, the returned filter transformer rejects it as well.
+If more than one *filter* is provided, the returned transformer will filter out any value that is not accepted by all *filters*, i.e. it combines the *filters* with a logical AND operation.

 ```javascript